-Future development costs will be funded through cash flow and the Trust's credit facilities currently available.
+Future development costs will be funded through cash flow and the Trust's Credit Facility.

-5. Estimated future abandonment and reclamation costs related to a property have been taken into account by the Independent Reserve Engineering Evaluators in determining reserves that should be attributed to a property and in determining the aggregate future net revenue there from, there was deducted the reasonable estimated future well abandonment costs.
+- 4. Estimated future abandonment costs related to a property have been taken into account by the Independent Reserve Engineering Evaluators in determining reserves that should be attributed to a property and in determining the aggregate future net revenue there from.
 No allowance was made, however, for reclamation of wellsites or the abandonment and reclamation of any facilities.

-- 6. Both the constant and forecast price and cost assumptions assume the continuance of current laws and regulations. - 7.
+See "Other Upstream Business Information Additional Information Concerning Abandonment and Reclamation Costs" for more information. - 5.
+The forecast price and cost assumptions assume the continuance of current laws and regulations. - 6.
 The extent and character of all factual data supplied to the Independent Reserve Engineering Evaluators were accepted by the Independent Reserve Engineering Evaluators as represented.
 No field inspection was conducted.

-Reconciliations of Changes in Reserves and Future Net Revenue
+Reconciliations of Changes in Reserves

-RECONCILIATION OF OPERATING SUBSIDIARIES NET RESERVES (After royalties) BY PRINCIPAL PRODUCT TYPE FORECAST PRICES AND COSTS
+RECONCILIATION OF OPERATING SUBSIDIARIES COMPANY GROSS BY PRINCIPAL PRODUCT TYPE FORECAST PRICES AND COSTS